Lyberta/Singularity/SingularityScript.md

 Also, using rich text will send the message that careful highlighting of the source text is expected.
 Old-style editors like vi[m] and Emacs are inhuman messes that we don't want to deal with.
 Then, there should be a standard for sharing themes.
 Different people have different preferences on how their code should be highlighted and having a common standard will encourage cooperation and sharing of highlighting themes.

+### Do Unicode right this time, at last!!!

+Most people don't even know the difference between "code point" and "scalar value" and misspell the former as "codepoint".
+Thankfully, yours truly is a Unicode expert and a language lawyer so we'll finally have the language that can actally handle Unicode in a sane way.

+There will be a proper iteration over code units, scalar values and extended grapheme clusters provided by the standard library.
+There will be a compiler-provided [Unicode Character Database](https://www.unicode.org/ucd/) along with the ability to load a user supplied one during the reflection pass and at run-time.
+Finally, sane Unicode.

 ### No sentinel values

 [Null was a billion dollar mistake](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/).
 C++ started slowly fixing it by adding [`std::optional`](https://en.cppreference.com/w/cpp/utility/optional) but the biggest fix is to not introduce such dangerous stuff in the first place.